Essential Golf Cart Repair Tips for Smoother Rides

 • Brake Failure:

 Worn brake pads or damaged brake cables can lead to brake failure, making your cart unsafe to drive.
-Regularly inspect the braking system and replace worn components as needed.

 • Steering Problems:

 Loose or worn steering components can make your cart difficult to control.
-Check the steering linkage and tighten or replace parts as necessary to ensure smooth handling.

 Over time, the wear and tear on your golf cart can lead to performance issues: